suhai/tikLdMonkey/README.md

 * I plan to add a chat service to the homepage where a visitor can see if I am currently available online to chat or answer questions they may have regarding the website or any genral topic of mutual interest.
 And possibly extend this feature to all users to chat with each other.

-* I also plan to include more appealing content on trivia to generate more visitors to test the basic traffic handling of the site.